 Home Child Care Association of Ontario calls for all home child care to be licensed in Ontario

 TORONTO, Feb.
-27, 2014 /CNW/ - In response to recent tragedies in unlicensed home child care settings, the Home Child Care Association of Ontario (HCCAO) is calling on the provincial government to require all child care providers in Ontario to meet current minimum licensing standards.
+27, 2014 /CNW/ - In response to recent tragedies in unlicensed home child care settings, The Home Child Care Association of Ontario (HCCAO) is calling on the provincial government to require all child care providers in Ontario to meet current minimum licensing standards.
 Although the causes of these tragedies have not been released, The Association further calls for a commitment from the provincial government to increase the number of licensed child care spaces available to meet the needs of families across the province.
 The Home Child Care Association of Ontario is aware that the vast majority of children in Ontario are in unregulated, unlicensed child care.
 Bill 143 represents a very important step forward to increasing the basic safety standards for these children.
 The HCCAO considers passage of Bill 143 as essential to the modernization process and to achieving the Government of Ontario's commitment to increasing the quality of early learning and care programs and services.

 In Ontario, many individuals care for children in their home without being affiliated with a licensed home child care agency.
 These individuals provide "unlicensed" care and are not required to meet legislative standards, with the exception of the provision dealing with the number of children in their care.
-Ensuring that all providers are monitored by a licensed child care agency will dramatically improve the quality and safety of home child care arrangements.

 The HCCAO membership is committed to the well-being of children and has a strong interest in contributing to the dialogue about how child care programs for children are organized, delivered and regulated throughout the province.
 The HCCAO believes:

-- Licensing standards should apply to all home-based child care.
+- Licensing and legislative standards should apply to all home-based child care.

 - All children should have equal access to quality care.